 Did you know that your dog’s gut bacteria can communicate with your dog’s brain and play a major role in your dog’s mental health?
 The majority of your dog’s hormones (the chemical language used to communicate with the brain) are actually released by his or her gut bacteria.
 Hormones dictate everything about how your dog feels such as mood, stress level, hunger, tiredness, etc. So, you can take care of your dog’s gut bacteria by promoting their mental health and vice versa.

 Stress management also plays a big role in your dog’s mental health, and therefore your dog’s gut health.
 Social and intellectual stimulation are great ways to boost your dog’s mental health.
 Minimizing stress in your dog’s environment, such as loud sounds, extreme temperatures, and certain triggers (bikes, cars, other dogs, etc) are also beneficial.

 Nearly every inch of your dog’s environment is covered in bacteria and can be important in improving the diversity of your dog’s gut microbiome.
-The more diverse the bacterial communities are in and on your dog, the better they will be at preventing and protecting your dog against disease.
+The more diverse the bacterial communities are in and on your dog, the better they will be at protecting your dog against disease.

 7. Your Dog’s Environment

 Exposing your dog to different kinds of environments is a great way to also expose them to different kinds of bacteria.
 Taking your dog swimming in a local body of water, letting your dog roll in mud, allowing your dog to play with other dogs, and letting lots of people pet them are all great ways to improve bacterial diversity on your dog.